 Typically, employee failure is evaluated by reviewing symptoms.
 "John's just not meeting his goals."
 "Mary isn't delivering the results expected."
 Far too many managers ignore the root causes of failure.
 Why didn't John meet his goals?
 Why is Mary producing below expectations?
 Many falsely assume that failure is simply the result of a person's bad attitude or inability to do the job.
-But according to recent research, the majority of people fail for other reasons.
+But ac-

-Patrick B. Ropella

-Chairman & CEO, Ropella

-Tel: (850) 983-4777
+Patrick B. Ropella Chairman & CEO, Ropella Tel: (850) 983-4777 Web: www.Ropella.com

-Web: www.Ropella.com